Nelsonite

-Nelsonite is an igneous rock primarily constituted of ilmenite and apatite, with anatase, chlorite, phosphosiderite, talc and/or wavellite appearing as minor components.
-Rocks are equigranular with a grain size around 2 – 3 mm.
+Nelsonite is an igneous rock primarily constituted of ilmenite and apatite, with anatase, chlorite, phosphosiderite, talc, or wavellite appearing as minor components.
+Rocks are equigranular with a grain size around 2–3 mm.
 The black ilmenite is slightly magnetic while the whitish apatite is not.

 Name

 It was named for Nelson County, Virginia, and is also found in that state's Amherst and Roanoke counties.
 In 2016, the Virginia legislature designated it as the official State Rock of Virginia.

 Use

 At one time, it was mined for the primary extraction of titanium dioxide.
-Titanium dioxide from ilmenite is used as a white paint pigments and in the early 1900's as a colorant of artificial teeth.
+Titanium dioxide from ilmenite is used as a white paint pigment, and in the early 1900s as a colorant of artificial teeth.
 The calcium phosphate from apatite is used as agricultural fertilizer.
-While no active mining of Nelsonite occurs in Virginia, active mining occurs in parts of China for rare-earth elements.
+While no active mining of nelsonite occurs in Virginia, active mining occurs in parts of China for rare-earth elements.

 Formation

 Anorthosite-related nelsonite occurs mainly as veins and lensoidal intrusions in anorthosite complex or wall rocks.
-The Fe–Ti–P-rich magma liquids formed immiscible and eutectic mixtures crystallizing around 850-1,000 °C followed by intense fractionation.
+Magma liquids rich in iron, titanium, and phosphorus formed immiscible and eutectic mixtures crystallizing around 1000 degC followed by intense fractionation.
 Disagreement exists on the role liquid immiscibility plays in generating nelsonite and Fe–Ti oxides ore.
-It is not common to have such relatively large density differentials of mineral constituents as seen in Nelsonite; ilmenite (4.7–5.2 g/cm^{3}) and apatite (~ 3.5 g/cm^{3}).
+It is not common to have such relatively large density differentials of mineral constituents as seen in nelsonite; ilmenite (5.2 g/cm3) and apatite (3.5 g/cm3).
 Nelsonites experience differential weathering.
-Exposed apatite within the Nelsonite is readily removed through solution by meteoric waters that can result in a cellular or sponge-like ilmenite mass.
+Exposed apatite within the nelsonite is readily removed through solution by meteoric waters that can result in a cellular or sponge-like ilmenite mass.